1stZorua/iCat-Frontend/README.md

 iCat is an interactive application designed for the Philips Museum.
 It allows visitors to chat with iCat, scan exhibitions, and answer questions to earn cosmetics.

+## Figma Design

+The design of iCat prioritizes a clean and intuitive interface.
+For detailed design elements and prototypes, please refer to the [Figma design](https://www.figma.com/design/mFjReu2wh6NmKH00q719ra/ICat?node-id=0-1&t=qg04wpLNwEOkdugm-1).

 ## Packages

 - **clsx**